marianneke/NYC/README.md

 ## To do:
 1. Create custom markers depending on the type and outcome of inspection (inspection passed, signs of infestation, bait applied, compliance visit)
+2. Create a webpage displaying the map
+3. Add data on other infestations (cockroaches, bedbugs) to the map